balena-io/docs/pages/README.md

   I don't have a balena account!
 ```

-You will be asked to choose an authentication method, choose _Web authorization_ which will bring up a web browser window that allows you to login to your \{{ $names.cloud.lower \}} account.
+You will be asked to choose an authentication method, choose _Web authorization_ which will bring up a web browser window that allows you to login to your balenaCloud account.
 Click the **Authorize** button, and head back to the terminal after the login successful message appears.

 ## Create a release